The Authoritative Guide To The Best Neighborhoods In Scottsdale

-The moral of the story here is to be sure to dive in to the specific neighborhood within this zip code to determine its stats before making a purchase.
+The moral of the story here is to be sure to dive into the specific neighborhood within this zip code to determine its stats before making a purchase.
 We have all of that specific data and are happy to share it (call or email us at email@example.com for more info).
-Appreciation has been weak, averaging 5.6% since 2017 but the market has gotten very hot on the heels with of lots of flip activity and excitement over new development.
+Appreciation has been weak (relative to the insanity of some other parts of town!), at 11.7% in 2020, but the market has gotten very hot on the heels with of lots of flip activity and excitement over new development.

 Of all the neighborhoods in our results, Arcadia has the most charm and is worth a drive for anyone considering the Scottsdale area.

 Ready to Find Your Dream Home in Arcadia?

 Schedule a free phone consultation with our team to learn more about how The Gluch Group can help you find your dream home in Arcadia.
 We guarantee our services, have access to exclusive listings, and are dedicated to providing a stress free home buying experience.

 Land of big houses and even bigger price tags if your looking for large estates and amazing views with lots of privacy PV is for you

 A whopping $1,890,000 is what it will take to get your little piece of Paradise Valley heaven.
 The clear loser in our affordability challenge, Paradise Valley has always been expensive and has seen a massive 14.6% appreciation rate in 2020.
 Things have cooled down, however, and it ranks dead last in our market heat index leading one to be hesitant jumping in just to catch the appreciation wave.